cindygraffin-pro/cloud-practitionner/readme.md

 **AWS Global Accelerator:**
 - improve global app availability and perf using the AWS global network -> optimize the route to the app (60% improvement)
 - 2 Anycast Ip are created and the traffic is sent through edge locations
-- integrated ith AWS Shield
+- integrated with AWS Shield
 - no caching, proxying packets to app running in one or more AWS regions
 - improves perf for a wide range of app over TCP/UDP
 - good for http that require static IP address